oracle-livelabs/oci/apps-cloud-adventure-hcm/00-introduction/introduction.md

 ## About this Cloud Adventure

-Welcome to Oracle Cloud Adventure for the Office of the CFO.
-This hands-on experience of highly differentiated and specifically curated content will guide you through numerous activities that are typically encountered in accounting and finance.
+Welcome to Oracle Cloud Adventure for Human Capital Management.
+This hands-on experience of highly differentiated and specifically curated content will guide you through numerous activities that are typically encountered across the suite of HR functions.

-We hope you will enjoy today’s adventure exploring a complete and unified solution for the office of the CFO.
+We hope you will enjoy today’s adventure exploring a complete and unified solution for HR Professionals.

 Estimated Adventure Time: 21 minutes

 ### Objectives

 This Activity Guide will lead you along the way through a set of Adventure Labs, where you will experience the:
+1. Ease of Recruiting and Candidate Management
-1. Power in Predictive Capabilities for Planning and Forecasting
+2. Power in Connection and Anytime Feedback
-2. Elegance of a Modern approach to Sourcing and Self-service Procurement
-3. Visibility and Simplicity Managing Key Accounts
+3. Visibility and Simplicity Managing Your Team
-4. Sophistication of an Advanced Risk Monitoring Solution

 ## Acknowledgements
-* **Author** - Michael Gobbo, Distinguished Sales Consultant, ERP Services
+* **Author** - Kerilyn Derkasch, Senior Manager, Oracle Cloud HCM
-* **Contributors** -  Steve Quinton, Team Lead – Risk Solutions
+* **Contributors** -  Dorcas Conyers, Principal Sales Consultant, HCM
-* **Last Updated By/Date** - Kevin Lazarz, August 2023
+* **Last Updated By/Date** - Kerilyn Derkasch, December 2023